-The drilling unit West Taurus, which was accounted for as an operating lease asset, was sold for recycling to a ship recycling facility in Turkey during the year ended December 31, 2021.
+The drilling rig, West Taurus, which was accounted for as an operating lease asset, was sold for recycling to a ship recycling facility in Turkey during the year ended December 31, 2021.
 A loss of \$0.6 million was recorded on recycling during the year ended December 31, 2021.
-The wholly owned subsidiary owning the rig (SFL Deepwater Ltd) was initially accounted for using the equity method.
-In October 2020, the subsidiary ceased to be accounted for as an associate and became consolidated.
-(See Note 19: Investment in Associated Companies and Note 26: Related Party Transactions).
+(See Note 18: Investment in Associated Companies and Note 25: Related Party Transactions).